Operational Procedures

 Wear and Tear

-Nozzles supplied by reputable suppliers should be well-designed with precise inlet, orifice and outlet dimensions.
+Nozzles from reputable suppliers should be well designed and have precise inlet, orifice, and outlet dimensions.

-• Wear and tear are inevitable in all nozzles.
-By virtue of the process, nozzles will have to be replaced
+- Wear and tear are inevitable in all nozzles.
+As a result of the process, nozzles will need to be replaced.

-• A nozzle inspection gauge or visual inspection can be conducted to assess the wear and tear of the nozzle
+- A nozzle inspection gauge or visual inspection can be used to assess the nozzle's wear and tear.

-• Visual inspection of the nozzle is easy to conduct
+- Visual inspection of the nozzle is easy.

 Nozzle Inspection

-This animation demonstrates the use of a Pressure Blast Analyzer Gauge for checking a nozzle for wear and tear.
+This animation demonstrates the use of a Pressure Blast Analyser Gauge for checking a nozzle for wear and tear.

-• The inspection is a quick and easy test that should be conducted prior to the commencement of the work
+- The inspection is a quick, easy test that should be conducted before commencing the work.

 Wear and Tear

-A worn nozzle will consume more air, and this can lead to a drop in nozzle pressure, which in turn reduces efficiency.
+A worn nozzle will consume more air, leading to a drop in nozzle pressure and, in turn, reduced efficiency.

 The larger the orifice: